NEW TELEPHONE SYSTEM

 Fit notes are issued to patients by doctors following an assessment of their fitness to work.
 The Department of Work and Pensions are currently collecting anonymised fit note data to inform policy development and evaluate the Fit to Work Service.
 The data will be published in Spring 2016.
 For further information, please click here.

-We are expecting our first delivery of flu vaccinations on 14 September 2015, and it is hoped clinics will commence on 15 September 2015.
+We are expecting our first delivery of flu vaccinations in September and it is hoped clinics will commence in early September.
 If you are eligible for a flu vaccination, please contact the surgery either by popping in or phoning 01522 516870 to book your appointment.

 Please note we are only able to vaccinate patients who are eligible for a free flu vaccination.
 We are not able to offer private flu vaccinations at the surgery.